Dumbotron6/Obsidian_Vault/Study Notes/System Design/System Design 1.md

 * Test and deployment: With multi-data center setup, it is important to test your website/application at different locations.
 Automated deployment tools are vital to keep services consistent through all the data centers

 >[!important]
->With so many components in place, it is important that we decouple([[../Quick lookup#Tightly and Loosely coupled or Decoupled|^]]) them out of the system so that they can be scaled independently.
+>With so many components in place, it is important that we decouple([[../Quick lookup#Tightly and Loosely coupled or Decoupled|more]]) them out of the system so that they can be scaled independently.

 ## Message queue